Kryha/KREAd/docs/glossary.md

 };
 ```

-#### Item Category
-Item SFTs have a property `category` which determines how the item will fit (visually) when equipped onto a character's inventory.
-For example, items of category `mask` will be rendered on top of the character in the position of the character's mouth, while `background` items will be in the center behind the character.
-Character's are not required to have any items equipped and can only have a single item of a given category at once.
-Note that all KREAd items share a brand and issuer, despite the added functionality based on its property `category`.
-Currently, KREAd Items must be one of the following categories:
-`background, patch, hair, headPiece, mask, perk1, perk2, filter1, filter2, garment`

 #### Marketplace
 The KREAd contract includes logic for buying and selling Character and Item assets in an unmanaged P2P marketplace.
 The marketplace can be used via `kread.app/shop` and allows users to list their Characters or Items for sale at a price of their choosing.
 From there, anyone with enough funds can buy it.
 Any sale via KREAd marketplace is subject to a platform fee of (3% of sale price) which goes to an address own by KREAd, as well as a royalty fee of (10% of sale price) paid to the artist.